manapaho/generator-angular-website/README.md

 Now that you have setup your system you can use this generator.

 Before we create the core web application we have to make sure we have the necessary dependencies in place.

-## company-styles

-If you haven't already create it you first have to create your companies styles component.
-This is basically a Git repository and a bower component that holds all your company styles across all applications and whitelabels.

-To create it run the following command and answer all questions truthfully:

-    yo angular-website:styles

-We recommend to name your component like ``company-styles`` and your whitelabels short and simple like ``mastercard``.

-After having created your company styles you should create a Git repository with the same name for it and check it in to GitHub.

-Alternatively while you develop locally you can use the following command in your company styles component folder:

-    bower link

-This will create a sym link to this bower component which we can use later to link the web application to it.

 ## website